Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 Discover our early childhood training

-Being a Norland Nanny or Norlander, as our professional graduates are known, is the perfect career if you are passionate about working with children and playing a pivotal role in their development and wellbeing.
+Being a Norland Nanny or Norlander, as our professional graduates are known, is a professional career for those passionate about working with children and playing a pivotal role in their development and wellbeing.

-As a Norland Nanny, you’ll nurture the growth of the children in your care, shaping their early years, witnessing their milestones, fostering their creativity, instilling life lessons and creating long-term relationships with families.
+As a Norland Nanny, you’ll nurture the growth of the children in your care, shaping their early years, witnessing their milestones, fostering creativity building long-term relationships with families.

 You’ll enjoy a lifelong career as a highly sought-after professional graduate Norland Nanny, with access to your own dedicated employment agency, professional association and continuing professional development training.